Yamini2001/LeetCode-Solutions/README.md

 ## Flip Square SubMatrix Vertically
 To flip the submatrix by reversing the order of its rows vertically.

-## Gray Code
+## Grey Code
-Given an integer n, return any valid n-bit gray code sequence.
+Given an integer n, return any valid n-bit grey code sequence.

 ## Maximum Non-Negative Product in a Matrix
 Return the maximum non-negative product modulo 109 + 7.
 If the maximum product is negative, return -1.

 ## Construct Product Matrix
-Return the product matrix of grid.
+Return the product matrix of the grid.

+## Equal Sum Grid Partition
+Return true if such a partition exists; otherwise return false.